hpehl/map-reduce/README.md

 ## Examples

-The following code shows a typical example which reads the state of all running servers across all hosts which are part of server group "main-server-group":
+The following code shows a typical use case for a map / reduce operation which reads the state of all running servers across all hosts which are part of server group "main-server-group":

 ```java
 ModelNode address = new ModelNode();